sei-international/NemoMod.jl/docs/src/configuration_file.md

 ```
 # [Configuration files](@id configuration_file)

-When you calculate a scenario with NEMO, you can optionally provide a configuration file that specifies run-time options.
+When you calculate a scenario with NEMO, you can provide a configuration file that specifies run-time options.
 The file should be named `nemo.ini` or `nemo.cfg` and should be available in Julia's working directory.
 To check the working directory in a Julia session, use the  `pwd` function.
 To change the working directory, use `cd`.

 NEMO configuration files are text files written in `ini` syntax.
 The following run-time options can be set in a configuration file.